AaltoSciComp/NoBSC/content/index.rst

    schedule

-Aalto Scientific Computing (ASC) invites you to its early 2026 meetup - a gathering of everyone interested in supporting scientific computing (and a celebration of the diverse work that makes it all possible).
-Aalto Otaniemi Campus, 2-4 February 2026.
+Nordic Basic Scientific Computing is a gathering of everyone interested in supporting scientific computing (and a celebration of the diverse work that makes it all possible).
+Aalto Scientific Computing invites to its homebased at Otaniemi Campus, 2-4 February 2026.

 **The first half is a** :doc:`Finnish+friends RSE meetup
 <finnish-rse-meetup>` **, the second half is a** :doc:`meetup of local
 research and scientific computing teams more targeted to service staff
 <rc-scicomp-team-meetup>`\ **.
 The overlapping middle day has events
 that are interesting to both audiences.
-People are welcome to attend both halves, but we expect many attendees will only attend one half or the other.**
+People are welcome to attend both halves.**

 .. image:: day-diagram.png
    :width: 75%